Leisure & play

 Our policy work

-Access to leisure and play is something Parenting across Scotland is passionate about and we aim to raise the profile of this throughout our work.
+Access to leisure and play is something Parenting Across Scotland is passionate about and we aim to raise the profile of this throughout our work.

 In 2023 our CEO, Amy Woodhouse, embarked on a trip to Iceland and Finland as part of her Churchill Fellowship, to investigate how these countries are working to increase children and young people’s access to hobbies.
+In 2024, we partnered with one of our members, Children in Scotland, to explore this topic further in an online webinar where Amy shared her report findings.